Mareliusmoen/cosmic-ninja/README.md

 - Text to long in some chapters to be read in terminal without scrolling, had to reset index.html file back to template default to try again. **FIX** Added extra lines for the output terminal in the HTML file to prevent the need for scrolling within the output terminal. (depending on screensize the user might need to scroll on the webpage itself).
 - Struggled to manage a code for the characters to be printed one by one, this was very import for the user experience because certain chapters or text is longer than the 24 lines that are shown in the players terminal, and with out this method of printing there would be no way for the player to know intuitively to scroll up or down to read the entire text. **FIX:** Unsolved and is added to future features.
 - Music file will play in preview in vscode, but does not even load in the deployed browser. **FIX:** Added SoundClouds embedded music player.
+- Problem with functions in queries.py not working as intended when called in run.py. **FIX:** add ‘return’ in front of input to make the function return the value so the rest of the code can interact with it.

 ## Unsolved bugs
 - Background image is not fully responsive for all screensizes, but this is due the template from Code Institute used for this project (as it is a python-project) and not the code I added to it.